Managing Farm Risk Program

 The Managing Farm Risk Program provides rebates for advice and assessments to help farmers prepare and apply for a new insurance policy that assists with the management of drought and other production and market risks.

 These one-off rebates will be for half of the costs incurred by eligible farm businesses, up to a maximum of $2500 (GST exclusive).
 The rebates are not for insurance policy premiums.

 Insurance can significantly reduce the financial risks farmers face from production loss caused by factors beyond their control.
 The Australian Government understands that insurance for risks—like adverse weather, drought and fluctuating markets—can protect profits and give farmers peace of mind.
 But identifying and choosing suitable insurance can be challenging.

-That’s why the Australian Government is providing $20.2 million over four years help farmers with their decision making.
+That’s why the Australian Government is providing funding over four years to help farmers with their decision making.

-To be eligible, farm businesses must meet the requirements of the programme guidelines.
+To be eligible, farm businesses must meet the requirements of the program guidelines.
 You should consider whether you meet the eligibility criteria before you incur costs.

 Eligible farm businesses can apply for a rebate of the costs of engaging suitably qualified service providers to carry out one or more of these activities:

 - undertaking an assessment required by an insurance provider